 Games like the Tenchu series epitomise this with that feudal Japanese setting and gameplay revolving around stealth.
 Players must stick to the shadows, using silent weapons, poison, assassination, disguise and distraction techniques to reach their primary target.
 And, when it comes to a fight, slight and elegant fighting with a trusty katana.

 But the ninja theme also encompasses the more brawly, action-platformer series Ninja Gaiden.
 Infamous for its difficulty, Ninja Gaiden focuses less on stealth and more on fast-paced, violent action.

 And yet it doesn’t lose that ninja feeling.

 The real strength of themes like these are their ability to permeate other media, other forms of culture, and in doing so appeal to a far wider audience than other games might be able to.
-Everything and anything from movies to Ninja Casino.
+Everything and anything from movies to slot games.
 When it comes to the big hitters in the console world especially, it’s this potential for cross-branding that comes to the fore.